 Controlled, in parts Automatic blind

 After performing the corresponding processes for each layer we will have the following:

 The rivers in polyline format

 The lagoon in polygon format.

-Now we can work and perform the required analyzes, taking into account the importance of the origin of the data, both its format and its topological consistency.
+Now we can work and perform the required analysis, take into account the importance of the origin of the data, both its format and its topological consistency.
 Download here the output result.